WillardFord/haplotype-threading/results/lab_notebook.md

 OUTPUT=results/2024-08-30
 ```

+HPRC Assemblies are in pangenome.
+Are CHM13Y and GRCH38?

 HPRC assemblies will be used as a ground truth.
 Next steps look like:
 1. Align all HPRC assemblies to pangenome
 2. Pull out the paths from the output files, (store as GBZ files perhaps)